Small crag on Sherwin Island

 Although the routes here are short (up to about 70'), this is NOT an area for sport climbing.
 Almost all old bolts have been removed, and park rules and local ethics preclude new drilling and bolting.
-Toproping is the norm in Great Falls Park, but some routes are suitable for leading.
+Toproping is the norm here, but some routes are suitable for leading.
 YOU decide when you examine the routes yourself.
-Do note that trad climbing is not popular here because although the rock is nice and solid, protection is known to break or slip out.
+Do note that trad climbing is not popular here because although the rock is nice and solid, protection is known to break the rock or slip out.
 If you lead at all, you should lead on passive gear except on deep, solid cracks.
 Do not trust cams in flakes and shallow cracks here!

 Great Falls Park offers much more than climbing; hiking, mountain biking, kayaking, wildlife viewing, and just plain old family picnicking are also popular.
 This page, and its children, though, will focus on the climbing, aside from the scenic (I hope) pictures of the area itself.